 Sarah has spent many hours playing competitive hockey and is a true Sens fan.
 In her spare time, Sarah leads an active lifestyle and enjoys spending time with her family and friends, playing volleyball and travelling.

-Marie-Josée Cardinal, e1 FSL Teacher – Marie Marie-Josée Cardinal obtained a BSc in Microbiology and an MSc in Food Sciences at Université Laval, as well as a BEd from the University of Regina.
-She has taught for the last 16 years.
-Marie-Josée enjoys teaching FSL and values her opportunity to interact with students in a variety of contexts unique to The Element: the nine-day Odyssey canoe trip, cooking community meals, working on the farm, the year-end trip to Québec City planned by the students, etc. When she was a young adult, Marie-Josée enjoyed intense competition and world travel as a member of the Canadian Short Track Speed Skating Team.
-She still spends many hours on the ice (now as a coach and speed skating mom) and she also enjoys canoeing, camping, exercising and supporting her four children in their many sports and activities.
+Marie Marie-Josée Cardinal obtained a Bachelor of Science degree in Microbiology, a Master of Science degree in Food Sciences at Université Laval, and a Bachelor of Education from the University of Regina.
+Having taught for the last 16 years, Marie-Josée enjoys teaching FSL and values her opportunity to interact with students in a variety of contexts unique to The Element: the nine-day Odyssey canoe trip, cooking community meals, working on the farm, and the year-end trip to Québec City planned by the students.
+When she was a young adult, Marie-Josée enjoyed intense competition and world travel as a member of the Canadian Short Track Speed Skating Team.
+She still spends many hours on the ice, currently as a coach and speed skating mom.
+She also enjoys canoeing, camping, exercising and supporting her four children in their many sports and activities.